310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% endbubble %}
 {% bubble Madara %}
 Hahaha!
 Isn’t it obvious!?
-I’m running a yaki onigiri stall!
+I’m running a roasted onigiri stall!
 I’m using a special secret soy sauce for it, and it’s suuuper tasty!
 Wanna buy one?

 {% endbubble %}
 {% bubble Chiaki past %}
-Why yaki onigiri…?
-I don’t understand, but — I’m a little hungry right now, so I’ll have one.
+Why roasted onigiri…?
+I don’t understand, but I’m a little hungry right now, so I’ll have one.

 {% endbubble %}
 {% bubble Madara %}
 Thank you, come again!
-I was feeling a little lonely, y’know!
+I was feeling a liiittle lonely, y’know!
 I think everyone’s weirded out by a random stall right at the front gate or something, ‘cause they’ve been ignoring me entirely!

-Yaki onigiri is so tasty, though~ I guess youngsters these days prefer hamburgers and stuff?
+Roasted onigiri is so tasty, though~ I guess youngsters these days prefer hamburgers and stuff?

 {% endbubble %}
 {% bubble Chiaki past %}